I. Background, Islamic Philosophy : Avicenna and Algazali and Averroes

 A. Form exists as universal in the Tenth Intelligence.

 (Difference from Plato is that the 10th Intelligence "bestows" Fluffy's form on Fluffy, so that Fluffy really has her own form.
 But we don't get the knowledge of Fluffy's form from Fluffy.
-Though sense data from Fluffy is necessary to prepare the passive intellect to receive the form.)
+Though sense data from Fluffy -- or some cat -- is necessary to prepare the passive intellect to receive the form.)

 B. Form exists as individual in the individual object.